zainabibraheem/todolist/README.md

 # todolist
-a practical study of todolist app
+a practical study on a todo list app built with React